mlorentedev/linux-foundation-lfs162/README.md

   - Objective: DevOps emphasizes continuous integration, continuous delivery (CI/CD), and continuous monitoring.
 Observability is integrated into the monitoring phase to provide real-time insights into the health and performance of applications.
   - Role: DevOps teams use observability tools to monitor application metrics, logs, and traces, enabling them to detect and address issues quickly.

-- Feedback Loops:
+- Feedback Loops
   - Objective: DevOps practices involve shortening feedback loops to facilitate rapid iteration and improvement.
 Observability contributes to these feedback loops by providing actionable insights into the impact of changes on the system.
   - Role: Developers receive feedback on how code changes affect system behavior, helping them make informed decisions and improvements.

-- Collaboration Across Teams:
+- Collaboration Across Teams
   - Objective: DevOps encourages collaboration between development, operations, and other stakeholders.
 Observability tools provide a common language and platform for different teams to share insights and work together to resolve issues.
   - Role: Observability fosters a culture of shared responsibility, where developers and operations teams collaborate on identifying and resolving issues.

-- Infrastructure as Code (IaC):
+- Infrastructure as Code (IaC)
   - Objective: DevOps promotes the use of Infrastructure as Code for consistent and automated infrastructure management.
 Observability is integrated into IaC to monitor and analyze the impact of infrastructure changes.
   - Role: Observability helps assess the performance and reliability of infrastructure changes, ensuring that they meet operational requirements.